Researchers from four U.S. institutions aim to pull the best from control theory and machine learning to build safer mobile, intelligent systems.

 “Wastewater-based epidemiology has shown to be a valuable tool to inform public health officials of case levels and infection trends in a community.”

-The post Michigan researchers get $5.3M to expand COVID-19 wastewater monitoring appeared first on Engineering Research News.
+The post Michigan researchers get $5.3M to expand COVID-19 wastewater monitoring appeared first on Michigan Engineering News.

 The method could one day be used to develop nanobodies against other viruses and disease targets as well.

-The post New protein engineering method could accelerate the discovery of COVID-19 therapeutics appeared first on Engineering Research News.
+The post New protein engineering method could accelerate the discovery of COVID-19 therapeutics appeared first on Michigan Engineering News.

 Mcity ABC Test could serve as a blueprint for proving if an autonomous vehicle is safe enough for public roads.